 What to expect

+Being a registered nutritional therapist shows you have completed a recognised course and can help with your reputation when setting up a practice.
 Qualifications are available at various levels including degree, diploma and Masters.
 Course content varies, with some placing a different emphasis on dietary, naturopathic or biochemical aspects.

 When choosing a course, do your research and check exactly what training providers are offering and what experience and qualifications they hold.
 Details of accredited courses are available at BANT: Training in Nutritional Therapy.